 The premise is that if emotional needs are unmet, you are likely to suffer distress.
 Unmet needs raise your stress levels which puts the more primitive, emotional brain in control, influencing how you feel, think and behave – often irrationally and impulsively.

-- Feel a sense of control in your life
+- To feel a sense of control and autonomy in your life

-- Feel competent in at least one area of your life (which helps raise self-esteem)
+- To feel competent in at least one area of your life (which helps raise self-esteem)

-- Keep learning and achieving new things (to have goals that stretch and challenge you in a positive way)
+- To keep learning and achieving new things (to have goals that stretch and challenge you in a positive way)

 The soul – that resides deep in all of us – is the core of our being and, once awakened, firstly brings us home to our True-Selves and then links us up to a greater reality.

-- Have some time alone for quiet reflection; time and space to simply BE.
+- Time alone for quiet reflection; time and space to simply BE

-- Be authentic – to be your True Self
+- To be authentic; to be your True Self

-- Be of service to others – to get out of ‘ego-consciousness’ and into a more compassionate ‘soul consciousness’
+- Provide service to others; to get out of ‘ego-consciousness’ and into a more compassionate ‘soul consciousness’

-- Have a connection to something larger than oneself (religious/spiritual/philosophical beliefs etc. that connect you in some way to a bigger reality, something beyond yourself)
+- To have a connection to something larger than oneself; religious/spiritual/philosophical beliefs etc. that connect you in some way to a bigger reality, something beyond yourself

-It is when we address both our emotional and spiritual needs that real, lasting transformation occurs.
-Our model of reality shifts, our ‘gound of being’ moves from ego to soul.
-We have a different state of consciousness, more connected to All That Is.
+It is when we address both our emotional and spiritual needs that real, lasting change occurs.
+Our model of reality shifts, our ‘ground of being’ moves from ego to soul.
+We operate from a different state of consciousness, more authentic and more connected to All That Is.

-You’re calmer and more present because your ‘gound of being’ is based in the here and now.
+You’re calmer and more present because your ‘ground of being’ is based in the here and now.
 You feel more alive to life as it happens.
-You’re finally showing up in the world!
+You’re finally showing up in the world.